mbari-org/voc-cropper/README.md

 # About

-* voc-imagecropper * is a simple utility to crop from PNG or JPEG images bounding box annotations in PASCAL formatted annotations.
+*voc-imagecropper* is a simple utility to crop from PNG or JPEG images bounding box annotations in PASCAL VOC formatted annotations.
-This is used to crop images for classification testing.
+This is used to crop (and optionally resize) images from full frames for classification testing.

 ![ Image link ](img/flow.jpg)